MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/performance/large-projects.md

----
+g---
-title: Using MRTK in large projects
+title: Using MRTK2 in large projects
 description: Tips for consumers of MRTK with large projects.
 author: polar-kev
 ms.author: kurtie